-- Implement existing recommendations and strategies from Comprehensive Plans, the 2020-2025 Comprehensive Economic Development Strategy (CEDS), the Regional Downtown Development Strategy for Southside Virginia from 2018, the Halifax County Strategic Plan, and any other similar planning documents. - Consider joining the Main Street program to learn additional ways to activate the main street and downtown areas.
+- Implement existing recommendations and strategies from Comprehensive Plans, the 2020-2025 Comprehensive Economic Development Strategy (CEDS), the Regional Downtown Development Strategy for Southside Virginia, the Halifax County Strategic Plan, and any other similar planning documents. - Consider joining the Main Street program.